jmuzsik/blog/content/it/kubernetes.md

 A group of one or more containers with shared storage/network and a specification for how to run the containers

-- reachable through an IP adress
+- reachable through an IP address

 #### Service